Return to teaching

-If you’re ready to come back, we’re here to help – particularly if you’re thinking of going back to teaching maths or physics.
+If you’re ready to come back, we’re here to help – particularly if you’re thinking of going back to teaching an English Baccalaureate (Ebacc) subject (English, maths, biology, chemistry, physics, computer science, history, geography, or a language).
 To find out more:

 - complete our registration form so we can keep you informed of any initiatives that may help you on your return

 - visit our resources page for returning teachers, providing support on everything from the new Teachers’ Standards to behaviour management

 - contact our team on 0800 085 0971 to talk through how you might access support to help you return